bitnami/charts/bitnami/milvus/README.md

 The chart also facilitates the creation of TLS secrets for use with the Ingress controller, with different options for certificate management.
 [Learn more about TLS secrets](https://docs.bitnami.com/kubernetes/apps/mastodon/administration/enable-tls-ingress/).

+## Upgrading

+### To 2.0.0

+This major updates the Kafka subchart to its newest major, 24.0.0.
+This new version refactors the Kafka chart architecture and requires manual actions during the upgrade.
+For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2400).

+### To 1.0.0

+This major updates the Kafka subchart to its newest major, 23.0.0.
+For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2300).

 ## Troubleshooting

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).